 Because many cancer drugs were associated with low response rates and high rates of adverse events, the high price of cancer drug development has recently been called into question.
 Warren Buffet is credited with saying that “price is what you pay, value is what you get”.
 Thus, a mandate to include an assessment of the real value of new cancer agents has become a high priority for clinicians, patients, payors and regulatory bodies in the United States and around the world.

-To learn more about this program and to access slides from the presentation, visit this website.
+To continue learning more about this program and to access slides, visit the SITC 2016 website.

 For further insight into this session, please view our press release.